 Ancient Greeks Invented Spiked Dog Colors

-Spiked dog collars – or melium – were invented in Ancient Greece.
-And were used to protect dogs from wolf bites.
+Spiked dog collars – or medium – were invented in Ancient Greece.
+And we’re used to protecting dogs from wolf bites.

 Education Started at Age 7

 If you lived in Athens, you would start school at age 7.
 If you were a Spartan this is the age you would be taken to the barracks to begin military training.

 Greek is one of the oldest languages in Europe

 The Greek language dates back 3,000 years.
 This makes it one of Europe’s oldest languages.